Sam Allardyce

 Moving into management, he took charge of Irish club Limerick in 1991, leading the club to the League of Ireland First Division (second tier) title in 1991–92.
-He returned to England as youth coach at Preston North End, also serving briefly as caretaker-manager.
-He took up his first permanent management role in England at Blackpool in July 1994, but was sacked after two years having narrowly failed to achieve promotion.
+He returned to England as a youth coach at Preston North End and served briefly as caretaker-manager.
+He took up his first permanent management role in England at Blackpool in July 1994 but was dismissed after two years, having narrowly failed to achieve promotion.
 He spent January 1997 to October 1999 in charge at Notts County, taking them to the Third Division title in 1997–98.
 He then returned to Bolton Wanderers as manager, leading the club to promotion out of the First Division via the play-offs in 2001, as well as a League Cup final and UEFA Cup qualification.
-Following a spell at Newcastle United from May 2007 to January 2008, Allardyce managed Blackburn Rovers for a two-year spell from December 2008.
-He was appointed West Ham United manager in June 2011, leading the club to promotion out of the Championship via the play-offs in 2012, before leaving West Ham in May 2015 after criticism from fans over his playing style.
-He was appointed Sunderland manager in October 2015 and saved the club from relegation.
-He was appointed as manager of the English national team for a brief spell in July 2016, before taking charge at Crystal Palace five months later.
-After helping Palace to avoid relegation that season, he announced his resignation in May 2017.
-He would then have short spells as manager at Everton from 2017 to 2018, and West Bromwich Albion from 2020 to 2021.

-Allardyce has been labelled a long ball manager by some analysts, though he has disputed this perception as "totally and utterly wrong".
-He takes a modern technology- and statistics-centred approach to tactics and coaching, and has been praised for his organisational and man-management skills.
+Following a spell at Newcastle United from May 2007 to January 2008, Allardyce managed Blackburn Rovers for two years from December 2008.
+He was appointed West Ham United manager in June 2011, leading the club to promotion out of the Championship via the play-offs in 2012 before leaving West Ham in May 2015 after criticism from fans over his playing style.
+He was appointed Sunderland manager in October 2015, saving the club from relegation.
+He was appointed as manager of the England national team for a brief spell in July 2016 before taking charge at Crystal Palace five months later.
+After helping Palace avoid relegation that season, he resigned in May 2017.
+He has since had spells as manager at Everton from 2017 to 2018, West Bromwich Albion from 2020 to 2021, and Leeds United in May 2023.

-Allardyce has been criticised for alleged corruption and has twice been the subject of undercover media investigations.
+Some analysts have labelled Allardyce a long ball manager, though he has disputed this perception as "totally and utterly wrong".
+He takes a modern technology—and statistics-centred approach to tactics and coaching and has been praised for his organizational and man-management skills.
+Allardyce has faced allegations of misconduct in two separate undercover media investigations, though he denied wrongdoing and was ultimately not charged in either case.
 In September 2006, he and his son, Craig, were implicated in a BBC Panorama documentary for taking bribes, allegations which they denied.
 In September 2016, undercover Daily Telegraph reporters posing as businessmen recorded him offering to help them to get around FA third party ownership rules and provisionally agreeing a £400,000 contract.
 Following the Daily Telegraph investigation, Allardyce resigned as England manager in a mutual agreement with the Football Association on 27 September.